joshdurbin/joshdurbin.net/content/posts/2020-2-groovy-concurrency-patterns-jedis.md

 jedis.set('thing', 'value')
 ```

-While connected to the Redis instance via the cli I can see the key is set to our value and all is great in the world, yay...
+Here we grab a connection a set the key `thing` to value `value`.
+Groundbreaking, right?
+We can verify our operation by connecting to the Redis instance via the CLI:

 ```
 127.0.0.1:6379> get thing
 "value"
 ```

-There are, however, a few issues with our code...
+There are a few issues with our code, though, even without necessarily, squarely considering concurrency:

 1. We aren't properly closing connections
 2. We're using a pool, which is maintaining a set number of connections to Redis, but we aren't concurrently accessing or leveraging them in our code and thus the usage of the Pool is moot.

 Addressing these is simple.
 First, objects that open long-standing connections/streams/etc... implement the [Closeable](https://docs.oracle.com/javase/7/docs/api/java/io/Closeable.html) interface and standard practice is to close these resources when you're done with them.
-Groovy has an opinionated way of dealing with this using [closures](http://groovy-lang.org/closures.html), specifically, the [`withCloseable`](https://docs.groovy-lang.org/latest/html/groovy-jdk/java/io/Closeable.html) closure.
+Groovy has a way of dealing with this using [closures](http://groovy-lang.org/closures.html), specifically, the [`withCloseable`](https://docs.groovy-lang.org/latest/html/groovy-jdk/java/io/Closeable.html) closure.
 This works by invoking this closure on the `Closeable` resource and when the closure exits, the resource is automatically closed with no additional effort on your part.

 ```groovy
 #!/usr/bin/env groovy